Nedasinaps/forage-app-google-codelab-room/README.md

-Forage - Starter Code
+Forage App
 ==================================

-Starter code for the fifth independent project for Android Basics in Kotlin.
+The fifth independent project for Android Basics in Kotlin.
 This project pairs with Unit 5: Data Persistence (Room, Preferences DataStore) of Android Basics in Kotlin https://developer.android.com/courses/android-basics-kotlin/unit-5

 Introduction